MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 > [!NOTE]
 > If you are copying to a support environment, see [Copy a production environment to a support environment](copy-or-restore.md#copy-a-production-environment-to-a-support-environment) for instructions.
 For all other types of copies, continue reading here.

+> [!NOTE]
+> If you reinstall Customer Insights – Journeys after a copy, backup, or restore you will see duplicate quota from the source environment.
+You will not experience degradation or enforcement for the quota overage.
+We are releasing a change by December 2023 which will track quota by the environment where it was generated and not impact copy/backup/restore.
+If you see excess quota following that release, please file a support ticket and we will remove the copied quota from the duplicate environment.

 ### Step 1: Prepare your source environment

 The _source environment_ is the Customer Insights - Journeys environment you're copying _from_.
 To prepare your source environment for copying, [Open the installation management area](uninstall.md) and make sure that the Customer Insights - Journeys application and its related solutions are all up to date on your source environment, as described in [Keep Customer Insights - Journeys up to date](apply-updates.md).